susancat/Airbnb_clone_web3_ver/README.md

 # Airbnb_web3_version

-please view it at: airbnb-clone-web3-ekcve287t-susancat.vercel.app
+please view it at: airbnb-clone-web3-ekcve287t-susancat.vercel.app make sure you've got some faucet token from: https://faucet.polygon.technology/

-An Airbnb clone web app with web3 features:
+# An Airbnb clone web app with web3 features:

-Connect with wallets; Auth by wallet; database and interaction with smart contract powered by Moralis; images stored by IPFS
+Connect with wallets; Auth by wallet; database and interaction with smart contract powered by Moralis(perviously); images stored by IPFS

 Users have to connect wallet to book a stay and pay;